IUMI - a brief history

 A fresh start at the Waterkant in Hamburg

-In January 2012 Secretary General Mr Stabinger announced his decision to step down.
-President Mr Wikborg and members of the Executive Committee began work to identify and appoint the new Secretary General shortly afterwards.
-With the new Secretary General Mr Lars Lange, the IUMI Secretariat moved from Zurich to Hamburg.
+In January 2012 Secretary General Fritz Stabinger announced his decision to step down.
+President Ole Wikborg and members of the Executive Committee began work to identify and appoint a new Secretary General shortly afterwards.
+With the incoming Secretary General Lars Lange, the IUMI Secretariat moved from Zurich to Hamburg.
 And with that move, IUMI returned to its original roots in Germany.

 1874-1885 Gustav Hartmann (Germany)*